 Sometimes data jobs like this:

 When what you need is:

-- Select all the data your need to pivot
+- Select just the columns you need

 Using the tools at hand; size, colour, shape, and position to represent (encode) the values in the data.

 Pick a couple of charts from Figure.NZ and remake them.

 But data can be exported directly from Workbench to Datawrapper